symfony/symfony-docs/quick_tour/en/03-The-Controller.markdown

 Symfony2 Quick Tour: The Controller
 ===================================

 Still with us after the first two parts?
-You are already becoming a Symfony addict!
+You are already becoming a Symfony2 addict!
 Without further ado, let's discover what controllers can do for you.

 Formats
 -------

 Nowadays, a web application should be able to deliver more than just HTML pages.
-From XML for RSS feeds or Web Services to JSON for Ajax requests, there are plenty of different formats to choose from.
+From XML for RSS feeds or Web Services, to JSON for Ajax requests, there are plenty of different formats to choose from.
 Supporting those formats in Symfony is straightforward.
 Edit `routing.yml` and add a `_format` with a value of `xml`:

     [yml]